RB Racing Turbos...Big Twins: Shovels to M8's (Click on Image or Text Below)

 Choke

 If you think putting an air cleaner less than 1/2 the size of a stock air cleaner on your M8 turbo is a good idea...Well, logic got left somewhere while the plumbing was being done.
 Oops! forgot about front fender and wheel clearance.
 It's a choke not an air cleaner.
-Four of these on a Japanese inline four cylinder...it's a 50hp air filter...not even good enough for a stock M8.
+Four of these on a Japanese inline four cylinder...it's a maybe a 50hp air filter...not even good enough for a stock M8.
+Lift the hood of your 250hp pickup and look at the air cleaner.

 Heat When You Compress Air

 M8's are about 240 psi Cold Cranking Pressure (TPS held open)...Add a turbo to heat and compress the air, without any charge cooling (Intercooler), and you have a questionable thermal equation.
-Think pumping up to 280F air into your motor.
+Think pumping up to 220F air into your motor with 15 psi of boost on a Summer day.

 Use our Intercooler Calculator to see what happens to your boost inlet temperatures are with and without an intercooler